1. Home: Explore careers

 Direct Application

-You can apply for special needs teaching assistant jobs if you have experience of working with children with disabilities or learning difficulties.
+You can apply for special needs teaching assistant jobs if you have experience of working with disabled children or children who have learning difficulties.

 More Information